 - Eggs: Use large eggs, from local farms and cage-free if you can.

-- Vanilla Extract: Always use the pure stuff—you deserve it.
+- Vanilla Extract: Always use the pure stuff—a good, quality brand like Nielsen-Massey

-- Pumpkin Puree: In cans in the baking aisle.
-Choose pure puree—not pumpkin pie mix.
+- Pumpkin Purée: In cans in the baking aisle.
+Choose pure pumpkin—not pumpkin pie mix.

 - Flour: All-purpose flour is what you need here.